[HISTORY: Adopted by the Board of Supervisors of Shenandoah County 5-14-2013 by Ord. No. 2013-05. Amendments noted where applicable.]

-- A lot or tract of land, lawfully recorded in the Clerk's Office of the Circuit Court of Shenandoah County.
-Because a conservation easement may contain one or more parcels, for the purposes of this chapter, the term "parcel" shall include all parcels covered by, or proposed to be covered by, the conservation easement.
+- A lot or tract of land, lawfully recorded in the Clerk's office of the Circuit Court of Shenandoah County.
+Because a conservation easement may contain one or more parcels, for the purposes of this chapter the term "parcel" shall include all parcels covered by, or proposed to be covered by, the conservation easement.

 - PROGRAM ADMINISTRATOR

-- The Director of Planning and Zoning.
+- The Director of Community development.

 Powers and duties.
 The program administrator, or his designee, shall have the following powers and duties with respect to the program: